TerryPei/Terry000.github.io-1/index.md

 **Research Field**: NLP/NLU, Multi-Modalities.
 I also have rich experience on image and video data processing during the industry internship.

-**Recent Work**: Cooperate with teammates to build an AI search engine by Few-Shot Learning.
+**Recent Work**: Cooperate with teammates to build an AI search engine by Meta-Learning.

 Find out more at my [[CV]](CV.pdf).